Kenzouh/kenzo-cafe/README.md

 13. -o = output

 14. --watch = this flag is a command-line option used with the Tailwind CLI tool to automatically rebuild your CSS file whenever changes are made to your source files (HTML, JavaScript, etc.).

+15. package.json = serves as a central hub for metadata about a project or package.
+It is a JSON file located in the root directory of a project.